byjove19/Vulnhub-Walkthroughs/README.md

 -
 ## Platform

-**VulnHub**
-VulnHub provides a collection of vulnerable machines designed to help you practice and improve your hacking skills.
+**VulnHub** provides a collection of vulnerable machines designed to help you practice and improve your hacking skills.
 You can browse and download a wide variety of machines from their website: [VulnHub](https://www.vulnhub.com/).

 ## Features